Search Engine Optimization (SEO) Techniques

 To view this example in context, you can look at the code of this page: Right-click on the page and then click View Source.

-6. Use semantic URLs.
+6. Use descriptive URLs.
 The words that you use in your directory paths and file names are indexed by search engines and are searchable.
 Use the names of the directories in the path to classify the content and the file name to identify its subject.
 For example, the directory in which this file appears is /seo/ and the name of this file is search-engine-optimization.php.
 Separate the words in the file name with a hyphen.
-Semantic paths and file names -- which with your domain name make up the URL for your page -- can help improve your page's ranking for navigational search.
+Semantic paths and file names – which with your domain name make up the URL for your page – can help improve your page’s ranking for navigational search.

 7. In your content, add a few inline hyperlinks to closely related pages.
 Set the links in HTML, not script.
 For example, in a typical news story in The New York Times online, the editors set links to several closely related keywords in each story.